ggorlen/tttpost/README.md

 Correspondence tic tac toe application.
 This is a self-educational sketch towards a full-featured abstract strategy game app.

 ## Todos
-- Move table names to config file or as static constants
 - Clean up AJAX and add error messages
 - Clean up seek/game initialization models
 - Ability resign or offer draw for games